enkiv2/fern/README.md

 Fern depends upon [Mastodon.py](https://github.com/halcy/Mastodon.py), and is tested on python 2.7 (though it ought to work on python 3 as well).

+It was forked from [my misc repo](http://github.com/enkiv2/misc), so if you want to see the history of older commits, view it [here](https://github.com/enkiv2/misc/commits/5ac7ed618a10622f065c7e08d6e422ca478395d7/fern).

 ## Installation

 ```